 My primary interest is in the role of B cell receptor (BCR) in the development of B cell malignancies.
 The immunoglobulin (Ig) – the largest component of BCR – is a key molecule for B cells.
 Individually constructed during antigen-driven somatic hypermutation of rearranged immunoglobulin V(D)J genes, this receptor is "designed" to recognise a specific antigen.
 The analysis of the Ig genes allows us to reveal a clonal history of a malignant B cell tracking down a cell of origin.

 The BCR signalling, a part of the support received by the CLL microenvironment, provides favourable conditions for CLL cells' survival and eventually, disease progression.
-Therefore, the dissection of the BCR signalling provides us clues to possible targets for therapeutic attack and can help developing new approaches to the treatment of the B-cell malignancies.
+Therefore, the dissection of the BCR signalling provides us clues to possible targets for successful therapeutic attack and helps developing new approaches to the treatment of the B-cell malignancies.

 Currently, I am leading on a number of research projects looking into the development of B-cell malignancies and the role of the B-cell receptor in B-cell lymphoma and leukaemia.